Bachelor of Journalism (Honours) Program

 BJ students in third and fourth year are eligible.

-BJ students who want to pursue more intensive studies can opt to do a Combined Honours degree.
+BJ students who want to pursue more intensive studies in other disciplines can opt to do a Combined Honours degree, a Bachelor of Journalism with a Concentration in Health Sciences, or the Bachelor of Journalism and Humanities degree.

-You will take all the mandatory courses for the BJ as well as the mandatory courses in the other discipline.
+For a Combined Honours degree, you will take all the mandatory courses for the Journalism degree PLUS the mandatory courses in the other discipline.

-Here are some of the subjects you can combine with Journalism:
+Here are some of the programs you can pair with Journalism for your Combined Honours degree:

 Additional program requirements and course descriptions are in the Undergraduate Calendar.